 The School of the Photographic Arts: Ottawa benefits from the professional skills, expertise and associations, and oversight of its board members.
-Appointments are for two years and meetings are monthly.
-If you wish to be considered for membership on the Board of Directors, please send an expression of interest and your credentials to firstname.lastname@example.org.
+Appointments are for three years and meets six to eight times per year (approximately every two months).
+If you wish to be considered for membership on the Board of Directors, please send an expression of interest by filling out this form.

 Terry blake: Interim President, Treasurer

 Terry is a retired finance professional now involved in various governance, education and leadership mentoring initiatives.
 Terry spent 20 years as a chief financial officer for subsidiaries of multinational financial services companies in Canada, the United States and Asia, often starting up subsidiary operations and turning around businesses in crisis.
 Terry now volunteers on Ottawa-based NPO boards, having served as board president for The Mens’ Project/1in6 Canada, a board, audit and governance committee member for Ashbury College, and a board, audit committee and governance committee member at the Shepherds of Good Hope.
 Terry has been involved in many philanthropic projects throughout his career, including the restoration of the Temple of Literature in Hanoi, and the building of rural schools in Thailand.